apache/couchdb/src/docs/src/api/ddoc/nouveau.rst

         confirming the end of the result list.
     :query json counts: An array of names of string fields for which counts are requested.
-The response contains counts for each unique value of this field name among the documents that match the search query. :ref:`Faceting
+The response contains counts for each unique value of this field name among the documents that match the search query.
-        <ddoc/nouveau/faceting>` must be enabled for this parameter to function.
     :query boolean include_docs: Include the full content of the documents in the response.
     :query number limit: Limit the number of the returned documents to the specified number.
 For a grouped search, this parameter limits the number of documents per group.
     :query string query: Required.
 The Lucene query string.
-    :query json ranges: This field defines ranges for faceted, numeric search fields.
-The value is a JSON object where the fields names are faceted numeric search fields, and the values of the fields are arrays of JSON objects.
+    :query json ranges: This field defines ranges for numeric search fields.
+The value is a JSON object where the fields names are numeric search fields, and the values of the fields are arrays of JSON objects.
 The objects must have a ``label``, ``min`` and ``max`` value (of type string, number, number respectively), and optional ``min_inclusive`` and ``max_inclusive`` properties (defaulting to